rezwanatechProfile/GoDriveCarRental/README.md

 ## <a name="author"></a>About The Author
-I build web applications, porfolios, testing before deployment tied to my various interests.
+I build web applications, porfolios, do lots of testing before deployment.
 I look for creative solutions to real world problems and think of technical ways to address them.

 ## Works Cited:
 * N/A